 Step 20: Now we will edit our locale file, so navigate to your field according to your region.
 In my case it is India so I am choosing “en_IN UTF-8”.
 To allow it, just remove the “#” from that and save the file by using the shortcut key "Ctrl+o" and then exit from it by "Ctrl+x".
 (Take reference from the below image for removing #).

 Step 21: Now we will generate locales by running the locale-gen command.

 Now we are done with the change locale step. so we will set a date and time now.

-Step 22: Now we will configure the locale.conf file, set timezone and enable NTP (network time protocol) so that it can update time according to the internet.
+Step 22: Now we will configure the locale.conf file set the timezone and enable NTP (network time protocol) so that it can update time according to the internet.
 So, follow the below line codes. and remember to replace “IN” with your region which you also have set on the step .
-(Rest of the part will be same for you)
+(Rest of the part will be the same for you)

 echo “LANG=en_IN.UTF-8” > /etc/locale.conf